 1. North Dakota Led the Nation in DUI Fatalities

 North Dakota leads the nation in DUI-related fatalities per capita.
-According to the National Highway Traffic Safety Administration (NHTSA), drunk drivers caused nearly of 40% of traffic fatalities in North Dakota.
+According to the National Highway Traffic Safety Administration (NHTSA), drunk drivers caused nearly 40% of traffic fatalities in North Dakota.
 That’s about 3x the national average.

 Since the NHTSA’s report, North Dakota has taken strides in reducing this number.
 The work paid off and 2018 saw the state’s lowest traffic fatalities in a decade.